safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise2.md

 <br>**3) Create Subscription**
 <br>Return to the FME Server Web UI and navigate to the Notifications page.
 Click on the Subscriptions tab and click New to create a new Subscription.

-Call the subscription "Process Incoming Shape".
+Call the subscription "Process Building Updates".
 Subscribe to the topic ShapeIncomingFile:

 ![](./Images/Img4.407.Ex2.CreateSubscription1.png)